See some of the most profitable food items that restaurants, cafes, and food trucks sell

-And you will no doubt see a lot of busy burger joints, fast food shops, trendy vegan cafes, coffee houses, street vendors and food trucks specialized in a wide range of world cuisines.
+You will no doubt see a lot of busy burger joints, fast food shops, trendy vegan cafes, coffee houses, street vendors, and food trucks specializing in a wide range of world cuisines.

 So what food items have the highest profit margin?

-On average the highest profit margin food includes meat-free vegan and vegetarian dishes which utilise vegetables, pulses and legumes, sauces-based cuisines such as curries, chilli and soups, and other items which have low-cost base ingredients such as pizza and pasta.
+On average the highest profit margin food includes meat-free vegan and vegetarian dishes that utilize vegetables, pulses, and legumes, sauces-based cuisines such as curries, chilli, and soups, and other items which have low-cost base ingredients such as pizza and pasta.